 - Undertake training in offline and online safeguarding, in accordance with statutory guidance and relevant Children's Safeguarding Partnership in Surrey guidance

-- Liaise with the designated safeguarding lead on all online-safety issues which might arise and receive regular updates on school issues and broader policy and practice information
+- Liaise with the designated safeguarding lead and online safety coordinator on all online-safety issues which might arise and receive regular updates on school issues and broader policy and practice information

 - Ensure the school implements and makes effective use of appropriate ICT systems and services including school-safe filtering and monitoring, protected email systems and that all technology including cloud systems are implemented according to child-safety first principles

 - Be responsible for ensuring that all staff receive suitable training to carry out their safeguarding and online safety roles

 - Understand and make all staff aware of procedures to be followed in the event of a serious online safeguarding incident

 - Ensure suitable risk assessments are undertaken so the curriculum meets needs of pupils, including risk of children being radicalised